Google to block news in Canada over publisher payments law - ExBulletin

 Canada’s federal government has pushed back against proposals for changes, with Prime Minister Justin Trudeau accusing companies of using “bullying tactics” in June.

-In a statement on Thursday, Rodriguez said, “Instead of paying our fair share to news outlets, big tech companies are willing to spend money on replatforms that deny Canadians access to quality local news.
+In a statement on Thursday, Rodriguez said, “Instead of paying our fair share to news outlets, big tech companies are willing to spend money to change their platforms so Canadians can’t access quality local news.
 I hope,” he said.

 “This shows how irresponsible and out of control they are, especially when they are making billions of dollars from Canadian users.”

-Kent Walker, Google’s president of international affairs, said in a blog post that the law still doesn’t work and that the company doesn’t believe the regulatory process will solve the “structural problems of the law.”
+Kent Walker, Google’s president of international affairs, said in a blog post that the law remains unenforceable and that the company does not believe the regulatory process will solve “the structural problems of the law.”

-“We have now informed the government that once this law becomes effective, we will unfortunately have to remove links to Canadian news from our Canadian Search, News and Discover products,” Walker said.
+“We have now notified the government that unfortunately we will have to remove links to Canadian news from our Canadian Search, News and Discover products once this law takes effect,” Walker said.

-News outlets affected by Google’s decision will be subject to the government’s definition of a “qualified media provider” when the rules to implement are finalized.
+News outlets affected by Google’s decision will be subject to the government’s definition of a “qualified news business” when the rules for enforcement are finalized.

-The law requires online platforms to negotiate with news publishers and pay them for their content.
-Australia will pass similar legislation in 2021, prompting threats from Google and Facebook to cut back on their services.
+The law compels online platforms to negotiate with newspaper publishers and pay for their content.
+A similar law passed in Australia in 2021 has threatened Google and Facebook to scale back their services.
 The two signed a deal with an Australian media company after the law changed.

-Google argued that Canadian law is broader than Australian and European law, putting a price on links in news articles displayed in search results and applicable to news outlets that don’t produce news.
+Google claims that Sulawi, Canada is wider than Australia or Europe, and that it puts a price on links in news articles that appear in search results, arguing that it could also apply to news outlets that don’t produce news.

-The search engine giant had made a payment basis for viewing news content, not links, and had proposed that only companies producing news according to journalistic standards would qualify.
+The search engine giant had proposed that payment be based on viewing news content, not links, and that only companies that produced news according to journalistic standards would qualify.

 |